isamadrid90/testing-meetup/Readme.md

 =========

 * `vendor/bin/phpunit test` to execute all the tests
-* `vendor/bin/phpunit test--filter test-name` to execute just one test
+* `vendor/bin/phpunit test --filter test-name` to execute just one test